-As opposed to the medical model which emphasizes personal accommodations for disability, universal design reflects the social model of disability (Griful-Freixenet et al. 2017).
-The social model examines disability as a social issue and delves into the aspects of inclusion and exclusion (Collins, Azmat and Rentschler 2019).
-The community and society are responsible for inclusion and accessibility.
-For example, regulation, obtaining keeping rights, intolerance, stigma, reducing exclusion, respecting diversity.
-However, Academia struggles through the difficulties or challenges to implement inclusive practices.
-Thus, the concept of universal design originates from ideas about the inclusive design of physical spaces for diverse people (e.g., Ferguson et al., 2019).
+In contrast to the medical model, universal design reflects the social model of disability (Griful-Freixenet et al. 2017), which considers disability as a social issue and delves into aspects of inclusion and exclusion (Collins, Azmat and Rentschler 2019).
+The community and broader society are responsible for inclusion and accessibility.
+For example, regulation, obtaining and retaining rights, intolerance, stigma, reducing exclusion and respecting diversity.
+However, higher education struggles with implementing inclusive practices.
+The concept of universal design originates from ideas about the inclusive design of physical spaces for diverse people (see Ferguson et al. 2019).

-The Basis of the Model: Multi Pedagogies, Multi Curriculums, Multi Evaluations, Multi Policies

-Academia is changing, we can longer view Academia from singularity point, but from holistic and integrative point of view.
-While Academia strives to produce unifying processes and products, times have changed.
-The so called "average student" does no longer exist.
-Globalization and technological growth affected learning: It can take place anywhere and everywhere.
-The "melting pot" policy is no longer relevant nor should be our ideal.
-Diversity and pluralism are our reality and Academia should reflect them.
-In that sense, Academia is micro cosmos of the world.

-Pluralism and diversity should not be remained as theoretical vision, but to be manifested in academic practices and policies.
-Therefore, we should adopt the term: "inclusive higher education".
-This term is defined as occurring when all students are entitled to the opportunity to be included in the known academic classroom environment.
-They are getting all the support they need that facilitate accessibility to environment and information.
+The basis of the model: multiple pedagogies, multiple curricula, multiple evaluations, multiple policies

+Higher education is changing; it no longer represents a single point of view and, therefore, must adopt a holistic and integrated perspective.
+While higher education has sought standardised processes and outcomes, times have changed.
+The so-called ‘average student’ no longer exists.
+Globalisation and technological developments have affected the way learning takes place and have made education available anywhere in the world with flexible schedules.
+The ‘melting pot’ approach is no longer relevant, nor should it be our ideal.
+The higher education sector should reflect the diversity and pluralism that are today’s reality.
+‘Inclusive higher education’ refers to the integration of diversity, equity and inclusion into the higher education mission and throughout academic practices and policies.
+This is achieved when every student is entitled to the opportunity to be included in academic classroom environments and when all students receive the necessary support to facilitate accessibility to the university environment and information.

-This general notion of "inclusive education" is well known (Shyman, 2015), however adjustment to the changing new Academia is needed.
-This integrative point of view leads us to focus on the importance of inclusive curriculum design in higher education and adjustments in ensuring inclusive pedagogy and evaluative practices.
-The academic intuitions are aware to the importance of inclusive design, and making reasonable adjustments attempts to ensure inclusivity.
-However, data gathered suggests that academic staff often struggle to accommodate diversified students (Morgan and Houghton, 2011).
-Students are characterized as individuals with specific needs and also as a whole.
-As Aristotle claimed: "the whole is greater than the sum of its parts".
-The academic staff is being challenged due the fact that two observations and reference point are needed at the same time for adjusting pedagogy, curriculum and evaluation.
-These observations are sometimes do not align, and the staff has to reconcile the contradiction, not always having the relevant knowledge and tools to do so.
+This general notion of ‘inclusive education’ is well known (Shyman 2015); however, adjustments to the changing face of higher education are needed.
+This integrative point of view focuses on the importance of inclusive curriculum design in higher education and emphasises measures to ensure inclusive pedagogy and evaluation practices.
+Academic institutions are aware of the importance of inclusive design and making reasonable adjustments to ensure inclusivity (REFERENCES).
+However, data suggest that academic staff often struggle to accommodate diverse student bodies (Morgan and Houghton 2011).

-Teaching, learning processes, curriculum and evaluation, technology and multiculturalism should be integrated to comprehensive and holistic model.
-This CRAE model (Culturally Relevant Academic Evaluation) takes into account the academic teaching-learning processes, curriculum and evaluation as a more suitable framework for higher education settings (Finkelstein, Soffer-Vital, Shraga-Roitman, Cohen-Liverant & Grebelsky-Lichtman, 2020).
-While this offered model focuses on the teaching, learning processes and curriculum and evaluation, we have expanded the model to include students' diversity and characteristics.
-Therefore, the coordination should be at the same level (class, department and faculty level) and also between the various levels.
-The evaluation will not meaningful if all conditions of alignment are met (Pellegrino, Chudowsky, & Glaser, 2001).
+Teaching and learning processes, curriculum and assessment, technology and multiculturalism should be integrated into a comprehensive and holistic model.
+The Culturally Relevant Academic Evaluation (CRAE) model takes into account academic teaching and learning processes, curriculum and evaluation, establishing a more comprehensive framework for higher education settings (reference removed for peer review).
+While this model focuses on teaching, learning, curriculum and evaluation, we have expanded the model to include diversity and inclusion.
+Coordination should be at the same level (class, department and faculty level) and also between the various levels.
+The evaluation will not be meaningful unless all conditions of alignment are met (Pellegrino, Chudowsky & Glaser 2001).